Rafael Yela Günther: Biography

 In 1926, Gamio was forced to leave Mexico due to serious accusations that he had been bribing his superiors; he left for New York City and then, thanks to Yela -who had come along as his private secretary- moved to Guatemala City where he worked on the ruins of Kaminal Juyú.
 In that mayan city they made several stratigraphic wells that were later used by Alfred Kidder to work on the systematic excavation of the site.

 From 1927 to 1930 the lived in the United States, where the worked with Edgar Lee Hewett, who had already worked in Guatemala in the Quiriguá Maya site between 1910 and 1913 and who had been a mentor to other famous archeologist such as Sylvanus Morley and Kidder.
-In 1930, Yela Günther went back to México as the cultural attaché of the Guatemalan Embassy and in 1935, the government of general Jorge Ubico appointed him as director of the Escuela Nacional de Artes Plásticas "Rafael Rodríguez Padilla" (Plastic Arts Academy «Rafael Rodríguez Padilla») where he worked until his death in 1942.
+In 1930, Yela Günther went back to Mexico as the cultural attaché of the Guatemalan Embassy and in 1935, the government of general Jorge Ubico appointed him as director of the Escuela Nacional de Artes Plásticas "Rafael Rodríguez Padilla" (Plastic Arts Academy «Rafael Rodríguez Padilla») where he worked until his death in 1942.

 Regarding his relationship with president Ubico there are diverse opinions; while Ubico was a despotic leader that did not tolerate any opposition but that was in search of all kinds of contemporary culture -such as Mexican Muralism at the time-, and Yela -after having spent a few years with Gamio- was more inclined to the ideals of the Mexican Revolution, art was one of the few means by which a Guatemalan could earn a decent living at the time.